 The employer shall continue to pay regular and customary health insurance premiums for eligible employees for up to twelve (12) weeks while the eligible employee is on approved FMLA leave of absence.
 The employee has the responsibility to make arrangements to continue to make their share of the health insurance premium payments to maintain health benefits while they are on leave.
 The employee has a minimum thirty (30) day grace period in which to make premium payments.
-If payments are not made timely, the employee's group health insurance may be cancelled, provided the employer notifies the employee in writing at least fifteen (15) days before the date that health coverage will lapse, or at the County's option, the County may pay the employee's share of the premiums during FMLA leave, and recover these payments upon the employee's return to work.
+If payments are not made timely, the employee's group health insurance may be cancelled, provided the employer notifies the employee in writing at least fifteen (15) days before the date that health coverage will lapse, or at the County's option, the County may pay the employee's return to work.